wso2/docs-choreo-dev/en/docs/administer/configure-approval.md

 This guide explains how to review, approve, or reject approval requests for various types of resources in Choreo.

-## Approving or Rejecting requests
+## Approving or rejecting requests

 1. Sign in to the [Choreo Console](https://console.choreo.dev/).
 2. Click on the current organization in the top left.